TheresaLui/SelfHelpContent_v2/articles/partnercenter/dynamics365-onpremises-support.md

 	ownershipId="PartnerCenter_Other_Portals"
 />

-# This topic will guide you to the support experience for Dynamics 365, including on premises.
+# This topic will guide you to the support experience for Dynamics 365, including on premises

+This topic will guide you to the support experience for Dynamics 365, including on premises

 ## **Recommended Steps**